 DC CALCULUS (Dual Credit Crowder College MATH 150/160)

 This class may be taken for high school credit only, or students who enroll in the course for college credit may receive high school and college credit.
 Students will learn to calculate derivatives and integrals and how to apply them to a variety of situations through numerous problem-solving opportunities.
 Students who pass this class will earn one high school math credit and will earn 5 college math credits: Calculus I (Part I) (Math 150) 2 hours and Calculus I (Part 2) (Math 160) 3 hours.
-(One-credit, one-year course for grade 12.)
+(One-credit, one-year math elective for grade 12.)

 Prerequisite for high school credit: Trigonometry/Algebra for Calculus and an ACT Math subscore of 26.

 - Trigonometry AND Algebra for Calculus with an ACT math subscore of 26 OR Accuplacer Next Generation Advanced Algebra & Functions test score of 275,